-YEAR 10 | FOOD TECHNOLOGY A FOODS OF THE WORLD
+FOOD TECHNOLOGY A

+FOODS OF THE WORLD

-You will have the opportunity to focus on Australia as a multicultural society and the practical applications that reflect a diversity of cultures, including native bush ingredients.
+You will get an opportunity to focus on Australia as a multicultural society and the practical applications that reflect a diversity of cultures, including native bush ingredients.
 You will get opportunities using the Design Cycle to create your own dish of choice.
-You will be able to develop skills in recipe development, costing a recipe, food styling and food photography.
+You will have opportunities to develop skills in recipe development, costing a recipe, food styling and food photography.